stalefruits/gniazdo/README.md

    used as headers for the initial websocket connection request.
  - `:client` – an optional `WebSocketClient` instance to be used for connection establishment; by default, a new one is created internally on each call.
+ - `:subprotocols` - an optional sequence of `String`s specifying the subprotocols to announce.

 `gniazdo.core/connect` returns an opaque representation of the connection.